rotemdan/grammar-composer/README.md

 ## Future

+* Allow raw regular expressions as part of the grammar
-* Provide custom parser functions
+* Allow to include user-provided parser functions

 ## License